 Thinking maps are some of the most common teaching materials used in schools.
 These maps are used as presentation materials for an audience or only as a chart that contains various information about a topic.
 There are eight types of these maps, and all of them provide specific usage and benefits.
-With that being said, if you want to know more about these maps, then you are on the right page.
+With that being said, if you want to know more about think maps, then you are on the right page.
 Read on to learn more about these map types and where you find some of them.

 Thinking Map Types:

 The first type and probably the most simple thinking maps type is the Circle Map.
 As the name suggests, it is circle in shape.
 It is most commonly used for brainstorming sessions as it is perfect for capturing the free flow of information.
 Aside from that, it is the most straightforward map that you can draw with just a pen and paper.
 To create one, draw a circle and then write the topic inside it.
 After that, draw a bigger circle around the first one and then write every available information about the matter inside it.
 Lastly, draw a square around the larger circle, and write down your sources for the information you shared.

 The next type of map that you can use is Bubble Maps.
 This type of diagram is commonly used for analyzing a certain topic using adjectives.
 In general, it is perfect for character development discussions.
 The central topic is encased in a bubble and then add connecting bubbles, as many as you like.
 After that, fill each supporting bubble with adjectives describing the central topic.
 You can also use this map when introducing a new lesson in class, just like most teachers do.